Browniekar

 The Browniekar is a two-passenger roadster that is sized for children, yet it is a real and usable car.
 It rides on a wheelbase of 66 inches and has a single-cylinder 4-stroke engine that delivers 3½ hp. with a top speed of 10 mph.
 The Newark Union Gazette stated that “the boy or girl who drives a Browniekar will obtain, by practical experience, a knowledge of things mechanical, construction, ignition, and operation of gas engines, etc., that he or she would not be able to obtain from books.”

 Cash-flow problems caused the demise of both the Mora and Omar companies in the middle of 1910, and while the Frank Tomey Co. bought the operation, they ceased production by September of 1911.
 All we are left with is the history and a few choice specimens.
-Hopefully, one of those will be coming to Newark soon.
+One now resides at the museum.